erikyao/erikyao.github.io/_posts/2015-03-15-cpp-declarations-vs-definitions-extern.md

 ## 2. Variable declaration syntax

 By inference, a variable declaration might be a type followed by a name.
-For example: `int a;` could declare the variable a as an integer, using the logic above.
-Here’s the conflict: there is enough information in the code above for the compiler to create space for an integer called a, and that’s what happens.
+For example: `int a;` could declare the variable `a` as an integer, using the logic above.
+Here’s the conflict: there is enough information in the code above for the compiler to create space for an integer called `a`, and that’s what happens.

 To resolve this dilemma, a keyword was necessary for C and C++ to say “This is only a declaration; it’s defined elsewhere.”
 The keyword is `extern`.
 It can mean the definition is external to the file, or that the definition occurs later in the file, like this: